How to run a marathon in Africa: Your 2026 Marrakesh Marathon guide

 • Hammam Semlalia or Hammam Nilo – for a more traditional hammam experience (you’ll have the top layer of your skin scrubbed off, but boy does it feel great afterwards);

 • Massage at La Maison du Tui Na – that’s the one I went to.
 I’d contacted several massage services – first via email and then via WhatsApp – and eventually found this one.
-It wasn’t cheap but well worth it to get rid of some of the knots and help with some final stretching of the hip flexors.
+It wasn’t cheap but well worth it to get rid of some of the knots and help with some final hip flexors stretching.
 Unfortunately, I can’t remember the massage therapist’s name (it’s the name of a city, and she’s a physiotherapist – if that helps).

 You can’t leave the city without some cultural experiences.
 After all, it’s Marrakech:

-• Join a Free Walking Tour of Marrakech with Mustapha – great to get your bearings around the medina/old town, learn about this stunning city and hang out with a local.
+• Join a Free Walking Tour of Marrakech with Mustapha.
+It is an excellent way to get your bearings around the medina and old town, learn about this stunning city, and hang out with a local.

 • Join a traditional concert at the Musée de la Musique on Monday, Wednesday or Friday evening from 1800h to 1900h.
 Go to the museum first (to learn more about traditional Moroccan music and instruments) – it closes at 1800h.
 The price for the concert (including tea) is MAD100 per person.
-Book online in advance to not miss out.
+Book online in advance so you do not miss out.

-• Learn how to make traditional Moroccan moccasins in this Babouch Making Workshop – a bliss for your sore feet after the Marathon.
+• Learn how to make traditional Moroccan moccasins in this Babouch-Making Workshop—a blissful cure for sore feet after the Marathon.

 Another aspect of Moroccan culture is its cuisine.
 And there is no better way to experience Morocco’s culinary treasures than